obonaventure/cnp3/book/network/network.rst

 ICMP version 6
 ==============

 ICMPv6 defined in :rfc:`4443` is the companion protocol for IPv6 as ICMPv4 is the companion protocol for IPv4.
-ICMPv6 is used by routers to report problems when forwarding IPv6 packets.
-However, as we will see in section IPEthernet_, ICMPv6 is also used when auto-configuring addresses.
+ICMPv6 is used by routers and hosts to report problems when processing IPv6 packets.
+However, as we will see in chapter :doc:`../lan/lan.rst`, ICMPv6 is also used when auto-configuring addresses.

 The traditional utilisation of ICMPv6 is similar to ICMPv4.
 ICMPv6 messages are carried inside IPv6 packets (the `Next Header` field for ICMPv6 is 58).
 Each ICMP message contains an 8 bits header with a `type` field, a `code` field and a 16 bits checksum computed over the entire ICMPv6 message.
 The message body contains a copy of the IPv6 packet in error.